SoftInstigate/restheart-plugin-skeleton/README.md

 $ RHO="/fullAuthorizer/enabled->true" target/restheart-plugin-skeleton
 ```

 **NOTE:** The native image is configured to build with custom plugins and the `restheart` and `restheart-polyglot` modules.
-The default RESTHeart plugins (`restheart-security`, `restheart-mongodb`, `restheart-graphql`, `restheart-mongoclient-provider` and`restheart-monitoring`) are currently commented out in the `pom.xml`.
+The default RESTHeart plugins (`restheart-security`, `restheart-mongodb`, `restheart-graphql`, `restheart-mongoclient-provider` and`restheart-metrics`) are currently commented out in the `pom.xml`.
 To include these plugins in the native image, simply uncomment their dependencies in the `native` profile section of the `pom.xml`.

 The `RHO` environment variable enables the `fullAuthorizer`.
 Since `restheart-security` is excluded by default from this native image, any requests are authorized by default when this variable ius set.